 The Theme

-The theme for this year's competition is inspired by an aspect of the Lord’s Prayer.
-Choose a specific passage—such as “Give us today our daily bread” (Matthew 6:11) or “Forgive us our debts, as we also have forgiven our debtors” (Matthew 6:12)—and explore its meaning in a practical, real-life context.
+The theme for this year’s competition is inspired by the Lord’s Prayer.
+Choose a specific passage—such as “Give us today our daily bread” (Matthew 6:11) or “Forgive us our debts as we also have forgiven our debtors” (Matthew 6:12) — and explore its meaning in a practical, real-life context.
+Stories should show how this part of the prayer can be lived out today.
+Judges will also be looking for creativity in expression.

 Who Can Enter